sisrfeng/coc-wiki/Debug-language-server.md

 After the `cssserver` started, open Chrome with url `chrome://inspect`

-Make sure `Discover network targets` option is checked, and then you will the debugging target.
+Make sure `Discover network targets` option is checked, and then you will get the debugging target.